What is an ISO rating?

 What is the ISO rating for Medina County ESD 1?

-As of 2022 Medina County ESD 1 has a split class rating.
-Currently the City of La Coste is a 5, City of Castroville is a 7, any unicorporated area that is within 5 miles of a fire station is a 9 and anything beyond 5 miles of a fire station is a 10.
+As of 2022 Medina County ESD 1 had a split class rating.
+The City of La Coste is a 5, City of Castroville is a 7, any unicorporated area that is within 5 miles of a fire station is a 9 and anything beyond 5 miles of a fire station is a 10.